 The Right Mount

-Any random arrangement of wheels and tubes does the trick.
+Any random arrangement of wheels and tubes does the trick. eBikes tick all the boxes but are a significant investment for many of us.
 You can't beat a black, retro, cruiser or trendy single-speed for cool but in the real world of hills and credit card limits your existing mountain bike is often a more practical solution.
 A few mods will convert your old hard-tail into a tarmac friendly workhorse:

 - Score a pair of slicks.
 They cost around $20 each and let you go faster.